Taco Bell Power Bowl (Steak)

 How to Make Steak Just Like a Power Bowl From Taco Bell

-To make steak just like in the original, you’re going to need to make it a bit well done.
+To make steak just like in the original Taco Bell bowl, you’re going to need to make it a bit well done.

-Fry it up right in your skillet in some olive oil and season with salt and pepper.
+Fry it up in a skillet in some olive oil, then season with salt and pepper.
 You can add other steak seasonings, like this Tex Mex seasoning, for extra flavor!

 Is the Power Bowl from Taco Bell healthy?

-The Taco Bell Steak Power Bowl is full of things that your body needs and loves.
+The Steak Taco Bell Power Bowl is full of nutrients that your body needs and loves.

-Things like protein, fiber, and vitamins C, K, A, E in the tomatoes, jalapenos, and avocados.
+You’ll get protein from the beef, fiber from the beans and rice, plus vitamins C, K, A, and E in the tomatoes, jalapenos, and avocados.
 It’s definitely an energy booster!

 What comes in a Taco Bell Power Bowl?